 Crews will be working in the following areas:

-Starting in April 2019 and continuing to May 2019, smoke testing will take place in the areas surrounding Four-Mile Fork, portions of Courthouse Road and Jefferson Davis Highway, Falcon Drive, Houser Drive, Hood Drive, and Industrial Drive.
-These ares are displayed on the map below and the attached map (pdf).
+Starting in May 2019 and continuing through June 2019, smoke testing will take place in Artillery Ridge, Spotswood, Lafayette Crossing, Lafayette Village, and the surrounding areas.
+These areas are displayed on the map below and the attached map (pdf).

 Spotsylvania County Utilities Water Meter Upgrades